Gurur1973/Linear-Binary-Search/README.md

 # Linear-Binary-Search

-The .c file that i uploaded with name "Searc.c" contains 2 Search algorithm.

-First one is Linear search
-Second one is Binary search

-You can also find one main function to test algorithms
+-> First one is Binary search with worst time complexity O(logn) -> Second one is Linear search with worst time complexity O(n) --> You can also find one main function to test algorithms